Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/faq.md

 Make sure the port isn't being used by another service.

+### uGUI can't be operated through a browser.

+It is only possible to operate when the focus is on the running application.
+This problem depends on the availability of `com.unity.inputsystem`.

 ## Issues with the environment

 ### Which versions of Unity can be used?